hcsullivan12/DarkGeant4-HunterSullivan/README.md

 # DarkGeant4

-DarkGeant4 is a Geant4 application whose purpose is to provide a generic runtime framework for testing the various Dark Matter models.
-This software is presently being built and features may vary over time.
+DarkGeant4 is a Geant4 front-end whose purpose is to provide a generic Geant4 framework that minimizes startup time by being user friendly.

 ## Dependencies